 About one-half of all children with cancer receive radiation therapy.
-It is most often used in the early stages of the disease, when the cancer is still localized, but too advanced for a surgical cure.
+It is most often used in the initial stages of the disease, when the cancer is still localized, but too advanced for a surgical treatment.
 After the primary tumor has been removed, radiation effectively cleans up tumor cells that may have been left behind.
-It combines neatly with surgery for it "gets" the residual local cells that the operation misses, while surgery can handle a large tumor that radiation could not cure.
+It combines neatly with surgery it "gets" the residual local cells that the operation misses, while surgery can handle a large tumor that radiation could not cure.
 Some tumors that do not require surgery may be cured by radiation alone.

-Radiation therapy destroys the cells by eliminating their ability to divide or to mature.
-All tissues and tumors are susceptible to radiation to some extent.
-It may vary from tumor to tumor within the same type and even within the same mass at different moments.
+Radiation therapy destroys the cells by eliminating their ability to divide or mature.
+All tissues and tumors are susceptible to radiation.
+It may vary from tumor to tumor within the same type and even within the same mass at various times.

-There are clear benefits in treating a child with radiation.
-Radiation therapy doesn't hurt, individual treatments are not time-consuming (although they may be given daily for weeks or months), and they may salvage body functions that surgery would destroy.
+There are clear benefits to treating a child with radiation.
+Radiation therapy does not hurt; individual treatments are not time-consuming (although they may be given daily weeks or months), and they may salvage body functions that surgery would destroy.
 They usually require little or no hospitalization and, unlike surgery, there is no risk of spreading the tumor during the treatments.

 On the other hand, radiation is not without disadvantages.
 Normal cells will be damaged.
 In small children and infants, the growth patterns of bones and other tissues can be altered.
 There is the possibility that a second cancer may appear some years later.
 If the pelvic area is radiated, sterility may result.
-These risks have to be weighed against the benefits when therapy is planned.
-New equipment has reduced some of the side effects and enhanced the effectiveness of the radiation.
-Radiation therapy of tumors has increased the survival rates of patients by leaps and bounds.
+These risks must be weighed against the benefits of planned therapy.
+New equipment has reduced some side effects and enhanced the effectiveness of radiation.
+Radiation therapy of tumors has rapidly increased the survival rates of patients.

 Radiation to the brain and spinal cord may be used as a preventive measure for certain patients who have evidence of leukemia in those areas at the time of diagnosis.
-Total body radiation is also used sometimes to "turnoff" the patient's own immune system and to eradicate all traces of leukemia or other cancer before bone marrow transplant.
+Total body radiation is also used sometimes to "turn off" the patient's own immune system and to eradicate all traces of leukemia or other cancer before a bone marrow transplant.

 The dosage and timing of the treatments are critical.
 It takes expertise to calculate the exact doses that will control the tumor without causing overwhelming future problems.
 If chemotherapy will be part of the regimen, it may be necessary to alter the dose because some drugs enhance the effects, good and bad, of the radiation.
 The doctor who plans the timing and length, site, aim and dose of the radiation treatments is called a radiation oncologist or radiotherapist.
-External beam or tele-therapy, projects radiation to the tumor site from a machine in a carefully targeted stream.
-Therapy is usually given on a daily basis, perhaps five times a week, over several weeks until the total dose is delivered.
+External beam or teletherapy, projects radiation to the tumor site from a machine in a carefully targeted stream.
+Therapy is usually given daily, five times a week, over several weeks until the total dose is delivered.